 This article is in continuation to our series on MBA Scholarships for African Students.
-Read up on MBA Scholarshisp for African Students in USA and Europe.
+Read up on our earlier article on MBA Scholarships for African Students in USA and Europe.

-Canada has been reporting the best numbers as far as business school applicants are concerned and while the spike first began right after the US elections in 2016, web traffic and applications to some business schools in Canada have seen an actual 20% jump since then.
-Some of the countries that people come from include Nigeria, India, Saudi Arabia, China, France and the USA.
+Canada has been reporting highly elevated numbers as far as business school applicants are concerned.
+While the spike first began right after the US elections in 2016, web traffic and applications to some business schools in Canada have seen an actual 20% jump since then.
+Some of the countries that people come from include Nigeria, India, Saudi Arabia, China, France and USA.

 - Every year, a student from each of the mentioned countries including Africa is eligible to receive $ 50,000 under the Rotman Regional Scholarship program.
 This was designed to bring about a more balanced distribution of candidates in the program

 - Ivey Global Leader Award: This award has been instituted to encourage diversity in the class and to recognize leadership potential in candidates from the international community.
 So, those candidates residing in Africa (amongst a few other nations as well) will be eligible to receive CDN $ 50,000 if they can demonstrate their leadership capabilities through previous experiences.

 - Desautels Worldly PMBA Fellowships- International are awarded annually to outstanding students from the African region.
 Multiple awards are given out in this category and candidates are eligible for awards of up to $ 20,000.

 - Duerksen MBA Leadership award of $ 10,000 will be given to outstanding students entering the MBA program.
 Preference will be given to students coming from developing countries such as Africa (amongst a few others).